 - Speeding: Speeding is another factor that results in car accidents on a daily basis.
 Speed limits are posted on roads after significant amounts of study.
 The posted speed limit is the maximum that is considered to be safe for a particular stretch of roadway.

 - Inexperienced Drivers: Teenage drivers are a cause of thousands of accidents every day across the nation.
 Teenagers who are new to driving do not have the necessary experience to react to dangerous or hazardous situations appropriately.

 - Distracted Driving: Distracted driving is any type of driving in which the operator does not have focus on the road.
 Common causes of distracted driving include eating, using electronic devices, personal hygiene or grooming, and interacting with passengers.

 Car accidents are caused by a number of factors.
 Each accident is unique, but each can cause catastrophic damage.
-Any person involved in a car accident should consult with an attorney to discuss their legal rights.
+Any person involved in a wreck in Atlanta should consult with a car accident lawyer to discuss their legal rights.